 Who is John Crain?

-Crain’s background is in design and engineering, having studied architecture and civil engineering at university.
-Eventually, however, he decided to pursue a different career path.
+For the CEO and co-founder of SuperRare John Crain, the story starts with design and engineering.
+Having studied architecture and civil engineering at university, he eventually decided to pursue a different career path.
 Albeit one that still catered to his interests in design.

 “I went to work in advertising in New York.
 And I did a lot of open frameworks and processing, kind of like creative programming while I was working in the ad agencies.
 This exposed me to generative art and digital art, which is always something I had been interested in.”